rajeshreddy185/AzureDataEngineering-DataFactory/2-linked-service/README.md

 It holds the connection information required for ADF to connect to external resources, such as databases, file systems, cloud storage, or other services.

-Azure Data Lake Storage GEN2 (Adls gen2) Linked service
+Azure Data Lake Storage GEN2 (Adls gen2) Linked service (FROM AZURE SUBSCRIPTION)
 --------------------------------------------------------
 Navigate to Linked Services